RPT-ANALYSIS-Firms see big bucks in upgrade of U.S. air traffic control system

 By Alwyn Scott

-SEATTLE, June 9 Inside the control tower at John F. Kennedy International Airport, air traffic controllers can track planes traveling hundreds of miles away.
+SEATTLE, June 9 (Reuters) - Inside the control tower at John F. Kennedy International Airport, air traffic controllers can track planes traveling hundreds of miles away.

 But when it's time for a controller to hand off responsibility for watching a flight, the technology becomes decidedly last century: details are printed on a slip of paper and passed to a co-worker.